 Cut the sliced onion super thin.
 To make the french onions extra caramelized, cut them into very thin strips!
 Nothing is worse then when you go to grab a bite of loaded fries a get a big chunk of onion that is not caramelized.
 You want them to be thin to absorb all the flavor and create the perfect bite.

-3. Soak the fries.
+Step #3 - Soak the fries.
 Once the water is boiling, remove from the heat and add the fries.
-Soak for 30 minutes.
+Soak for 30 minutes (image 3).
 This step may seem annoying but it is really crucial for a crispy fry!
 It washes off some of the starch on the potatoes which will help them crisp while cooking.

-4. Drain & season.
-Drain the potatoes onto a hand towel or paper towels.
+Step #4 - Strain & season.
+Strain the potatoes and then place onto a hand towel or paper towels.
 Pat until completely dry.
-In a separate bowl, add the fries, olive oil, salt, & pepper and toss.
+In a separate bowl, add the fries, olive oil, salt, & pepper and toss (image 4).
 Ensure every fry is evenly coated in oil and seasonings.

-5. Lay.
-Place the fries in an even layer on the lined baking sheet with about 1 inch spaces between each fry.
+Step #5 - Lay.
+Place the fries in an even layer on the lined baking sheet with about 1 inch spaces between each fry (image 5).
 The fry needs to have space around it in order to crisp on all sides.

-6. Bake, flip, bake.
+Step #6 - Bake, flip, bake.
 Bake for 12 minutes.
-Then flip, and bake for another 15 minutes.
+Then flip, and bake for another 15 minutes (image 6).
 The fries should be super crispy when finished but not burnt.
 Set aside the fries.

-9. Prepare.
+Step #13 - Prepare.
 Reduce the oven heat to 375F.
 Grab a shallow dish and rub the inside with olive oil or butter.
-Add the fries to the dish, then the french onion mixture, and lastly the shredded cheeses.
+Add the fries to the dish (image 13).

-10. Bake & garnish.
+Step #16 - Bake & garnish.
 Bake for 10-15 minutes until bubbling.
-Then top with chopped rosemary.
+Then top with chopped rosemary (image 16).
 Serve warm while the cheese is still melted.
 Enjoy your mouthwatering french onion fries!

 Serve these french onion fries warm topped with chopped fresh rosemary.